mareiter/w251/hw09/README.md

 * How big was your training set (mb)?
 How many training lines did it contain?
+The training "set" consisted of a number of different files (train, train.clean, train.clean.shuffled) for each language at varying sizes.
+Examples include: train.en (607 MB), train.de (678 MB), train.clean.en (593 MB), and train.clean.de (664 MB).
+There is also a file with both languages called train.clean.en-de.shuffled.common.
+It is the largest training file at 1.3 GB.
+The train.en and train.de files each contained 4,562,102 lines.

 * What are the files that a TF checkpoint is comprised of?
+A TF checkpoint is comprised of three files: a .data file, a .index file, and a .meta file.
+The .data file stores the values of each variable, the .index file identifies the checkpoint, and the .meta file stores the graph structure.

 * How big is your resulting model checkpoint (mb)?
+My resulting model checkpoint is 852.3 MB.

 * Remember the definition of a "step".
 How long did an average step take?
+The total training time was 10h 39m, or 639 minutes.
+Given that there were a total of 50,000 steps, that equates to 0.767 seconds per step.

 * How does that correlate with the observed network utilization between nodes?
+The higher the network utilization, the lower the average step time.

 ### Validation BLEU Curve
 ![Validation BLEU Curve](Eval_BLEU_Score_50k.png)

+###